CMPS-6100/lab-07-template/lab-07.md

 You have now added your ssh key to your github account.
 Now you can use SSH clone links to clone your repositories onto the server.

+> Note: you can do a very similar process to generate ssh keys on your local
+> machine and add them to our server so that you can be automatically
+> authenticated.
+This will eliminate needing to enter your password when
+> loggin in.
+Quick overview is that you will generate ssh keys on your local
+> machine then copy the contents of your public key into a
+> `~/.ssh/authorized_keys file on the server.
+AI can give specific instructions.

 ## Clone your repository

 To clone your repository for this lab: